Key Priorities for the Price Control 4 Gas Innovation Fund

 - Provide measurable value to all gas customers

 Increase throughput through the gas system

-The gas network in Ireland is owned and operated by GNI and GNI is a regulated entity.
-The CRU regulates GNI under a revenue cap model which ensures that GNI earns no more and no less than the amount of revenue that the regulator has agreed for a five year period.
+The gas network in Ireland is owned and operated by Gas Networks Ireland and Gas Networks Ireland is a regulated entity.
+The CRU regulates Gas Networks Ireland under a revenue cap model which ensures that Gas Networks Ireland earns no more and no less than the amount of revenue that the regulator has agreed for a five year period.
 The tariffs for using the gas network are set on the basis of the allowed revenue and the expected usage of the network.
 This is an important priority because the more the gas network is used, the cheaper it is for everyone to use it.
 An example of increasing throughput through the gas system is the use of Compressed Natural Gas (CNG) in transport.